vnmakarov/ruby/README.md

              * May be pass more detail info through C compiler profile info format in the future

-    * Implement ISEQ JIT code unloading in the case ISEQ cancellation

     * Tuning MJIT for faster compilation and less waiting time

     * Implementing **On Stack Replacement** (OSR)